viamazoba/st-hiring-frontend/README.md

 ## Task

 Create a single UI that consumes the endpoint `GET /events` from the backend API provided and shows a list of events returned by the API with the information of each event.
 Use components from MUI to create the UI.

+- Use MUI to build a simple UI
+- The UI should be responsive
+- Use Redux as a store management

+Create a form to update a settings object in the provided API (This API is part of the backend test)

+- Use MUI to build a simple Form
+- The UI should be responsive
+- Use Redux as a store management
+- Use formkit as the form components